 Philodendrons are one of the easiest houseplants you can possibly grow.
 Whether you choose upright or trailing/climbing types, they are perfectly happy in a home setting.
-Even people with so-called "black thumbs" are usually successful at growing these plants.
+Even beginner gardeners are usually successful at growing these plants.
 Philodendrons are very low maintenance and can sit idle for long periods.
-You can train them up a trellis or simply leave them to their own devices—philodendrons will survive no matter what.
+You can train them up a trellis or simply leave them to their own devices; philodendrons will survive no matter what.